Skip to content

 The Ancient Egyptian Underworld

-The journey to the afterlife was a very important ritual for people during Ancient Egypt.
+The journey to the afterlife was an essential ritual for people during Ancient Egypt.
 The afterlife was known as The Fields of Reeds.
-The life that the deceased had on Earth was said to be awaiting them in the afterlife.
-Inside an Egyptians coffin would be all the essentials that they would need for their journey to the Fields of Reeds such as jewellery, clothing and even stuffed pets.
+The life the deceased had on Earth was said to be awaiting them in the afterlife.
+Inside an Egyptian coffin would be all the essentials for their journey to the Fields of Reeds, such as jewellery, clothing and even stuffed pets.
 Mourning the deceased was a huge part of the burial rituals that the Egyptians took part in, the louder their cries the more the deceased was mourned.

 Mummification Process